dalab/end2end_neural_el/readme.md

 python -m preprocessing.prepro_other_datasets
 ```

+3: Preprocessing stage 2 (converting datasets to tfrecords).

+This step requires the entity vectors and the word-embeddings to exist.
-3: An essential part of our system are the entity vectors (the equivalent of word-embeddings for entities).
+An essential part of our system are the entity vectors (the equivalent of word-embeddings for entities).
-You can create your entity vectors by following the instructions of the next chapter, otherwise you can use
+You can create your entity vectors by following the instructions of the [next chapter](#gerbil-evaluation), otherwise you can use
 the provided pretrained ones.
 We have pretrained  502661 entity vectors.
 Specifically,
 we have trained entity vectors for all the candidate entities from all possible spans of
 AIDA-TestA, AIDA-TestB, AIDA-Training <sup>1</sup>, ACE2004, AQUAINT, MSNBC, Clueweb, DBpediaSpotlight, Derczynski,